springwolf/springwolf-core/README.md

 It is not another generic REST API for Kafka.

 ### Usage
-_Note for springfox users - using swagger4kafka with springfox versions before 2.9.2 might raise an exception._

 By applying the following instructions, methods annotated with ```@KafkaListener``` inside ```@Component``` and
 ```@Service``` annotated classes will be scanned once in runtime.
 Of course, it is a requirement that the project is a
 Spring Boot project with the ```spring-kafka``` library and its relevant configurations.